Kristina01111000/Drws_site/README.md

 - peepso
 	- updated included installer, easy to add new plugins
-	- autoupdates work for plugins not theme
+	- autoupdates need to be enabled every time they are updated
 - learndash
 - paid memberships pro
 - real simple ssl